Upping your vitamin D intake has been shown to help with symptoms of rheumatoid arthritis.

 Many multivitamin tablets include vitamin D, or you can take a supplement.
 Liquid vitamin D is easier to absorb than in pill form.

 3. Sunlight and vitamin D.

 This is a tricky solution because you don’t want to increase your risk of skin cancer.
 But if you expose your skin to sunlight for a brief period daily, a compound in your skin will convert ultraviolet B radiation into vitamin D. Even sitting by an open window for several minutes can boost your intake.
 People with darker skin tones won’t burn as easily, but they also do not absorb as much vitamin D as people with lighter skin.

 While cod oil may not be a tasty option, one tablespoon contains as much vitamin D as three servings of oily fish.

 Some medications can block absorption of vitamin D. Research your meds or ask your doctor about whether your current prescriptions and over-the-counter medications could be a culprit.

-Because rheumatoid arthritis can be painful, experimenting with the role vitamin D plays in your overall health may be a good option for reducing that pain.
+Because rheumatoid arthritis can be painful, exploring the role vitamin D plays in your overall health may be an option worth investigating.

-“As many patients with rheumatoid arthritis and other autoimmune conditions are sensitive to UV light, getting the appropriate amount of sun exposure is often difficult, and high-dose vitamin D supplementation may be necessary,” said Dr. Ortiz, who also is a rheumatologist at Keck Medicine of USC.
+“As many patients with rheumatoid arthritis and other autoimmune conditions are sensitive to UV light, getting the appropriate amount of sun exposure is often difficult, and high-dose vitamin D supplementation may be necessary,” says Ortiz.
 “It is important that patients talk to their rheumatologist and have their vitamin D levels checked.”

-If you are suffering from pain associated with rheumatoid arthritis, make an appointment with one of our rheumatologists.
+If you have pain associated with rheumatoid arthritis, make an appointment with one of our rheumatologists.
 To schedule an appointment, call (800) USC-CARE (800-872-2273) or visit keckmedicine.org/request-an-appointment.